من نحن

 About

-The primary objective of this website is to draw attention to a remarkable, yet forgotten, era of Arabic book arts, better to appreciate the visual culture of postcolonial Arabic books, spark interest and inspire further research.
+The primary objective of this website is to draw attention to a remarkable, yet forgotten, era of Arabic book arts, better to appreciate the visual culture of modern Arabic books, spark interest and inspire further research.

 Designed with a non-specialist audience in mind, the website is intended to be enjoyed by anyone interested in the subject matter and can serve as a teaching resource across various courses and academic disciplines.